Hexheld/hexheld-docs/MD/Pilot16.md

 To ease 24-bit pointer arithmetic, the processor provides a *segment adjust* feature.
 The upper 8 bits of the pointer are to be in the `D` register and the lower 16 bits in some other register.

-The `A` flag reports an overflow/underflow condition from a calculation done to the 16-bit offset portion, and the `SAO`/`SAU` instruction modifies `D` to move the data segment window forwards/backwards by 64 KB if the condition occured.
+The `A` flag reports an overflow/underflow condition from a calculation done to the 16-bit offset portion, and the `SAO`/`SAU` instruction modifies `D` to move the data segment window forwards/backwards by 64 KB if the condition was true.

 For many instructions, segment adjustments work off of auto-indexed memory operands using the data segment: